ken-yossy/nvmetool-win/README.md

 Specification that this software refered to is NVMe 1.3d[2] and NVMe 1.4b[6].

+Some fields introduced in NVMe Base Specification revision 2.0[10] are supported.

 For StorNVMe on Windows 10 version 1903 and later, Supported NVMe Admin and NVM command sets and associated opcodes are shown in [8], and supported features are shown in [9].

-(Some fields introduced in NVMe specifications revision 2.0[10] are supported, but I cannot test it because I don't have NVMe 2.0 compliant SSDs...)

 ## Note for this software
 This software is a SAMPLE and DEMONSTRATION program to show how to access NVMe drive with Windows' inbox NVMe driver.